Klimentiya/cse15l-lab-reports/LabReport1.md

 **No Arguments**

 1. ![Image](CdNoArgs.png)
-2. The working directory when the command was runned was the `default working directory-home directory`.
+2. The working directory after the command ran was `default/home directory`.
 3. The reason for why the output was taking you back to the `home directory` when running the command cd(change directory).
 Is because when there is no arguments the terminal assumes you want to go back to the `default/home working directory`.
 4. The output was not an error.